wyk9787/G-Thread/README.md

 # G-Thread

-G-Thread is a lock-free but safe multithreaded programming interface for C++ based on optimistic concurrency control, or more specifically, software transactional memory(STM).
+G-Thread is a lock-free software-only runtime system for C++ that eliminates concurrency errors for fork-join parallel programs.
 G-Thread reimplements a subset of the system called [Grace] (https://dl.acm.org/citation.cfm?doid=1640089.1640096).

-G-Thread provides an interface close to `pthread` and avoids common currency bugs entirely such as race condition, atomicity violation, deadlock, etc. By changing all your `pthread_create` and `pthread_join` into `GThread::Create` and `GThread::Join` and getting rid of all the locks, your program will be simply free of all of those concurrency bugs and work correctly.
+By including the header file and linking against the G-Thread library, your pthread programs are easily free of concurrency errors such as atomicity violation, order violation, race conditions, etc.

 ## Usage